UNFI ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 25, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of United Natural Foods, Inc. (NYSE: UNFI) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of United Natural Foods, Inc. (: UNFI) alleging that the Company violated federal securities laws.

 Class Period: March 10, 2021 to March 7, 2023